PCI Compliance for Small Business: What You Need To Know

-Achieving PCI compliance for small businesses is done by completing and submitting a Self-assessment Questionnaire and Attestation of Compliance provided by the PCI Security Standards Council annually, and completing internal and external vulnerability scans.
+- Achieving PCI compliance for small businesses is done by completing and submitting a Self-assessment Questionnaire and Attestation of Compliance provided by the PCI Security Standards Council annually and completing internal and external vulnerability scans.

-Below is the list of 12 PCI requirements categorized according to the six main goals that small businesses should follow to maintain PCI compliance:
+Below is the list of the 12 PCI requirements categorized according to the six main goals that small businesses should follow to maintain PCI compliance:

 Goal | PCI Requirements/Checklist |